A scaling limit of $\mathrm{SU}(2)$ lattice Yang-Mills-Higgs theory: Main results

 \subsection{Comparison with prior work}

 Scaling limits of $\uone$ theory coupled to a Higgs field have appeared in the prior literature, mostly in the late 70s and early 80s.
-Some notable contributions are due to \citet*{brydgesetal79}, \citet*{balabanetal84} and \citet*{kennedyking86}, who established mass generation by the Higgs mechanism in various versions of the $\uone$ Yang--Mills--Higgs model in $d=2$.
+Some notable contributions are due to \citet*{brydgesetal79}, \citet*{balabanetal84} and \citet*{kennedyking86}, who established mass generation by the Higgs mechanism in various versions of the $\uone$ Yang--Mills--Higgs model on a lattice in $d=2$ and $d=3$.
 In $d=3$, \citet{balaban82a, balaban82b, balaban83a, balaban83b} proved ultraviolet stability of $\uone$ theory coupled to a Higgs field, which is the first step towards the construction of a continuum limit.
 For a survey of these and other results, see \citet*{borgsnill87}.
-The closest cousins of Theorem~\ref{uonethm} in the literature are the results of \citet{gross83} and \citet{driver87}, who proved convergence of pure $\uone$ theory (i.e., without a Higgs field) to massless versions of the Euclidean Proca field in $d=3$ and $d=4$, respectively.
+The closest cousins of Theorem~\ref{uonethm} in the literature are the results of \citet{gross83} and \citet{driver87}, who proved convergence of the curvature forms of pure $\uone$ theory (i.e., without a Higgs field) to massless versions of the Euclidean Proca field in $d=3$ and $d=4$, respectively.

 In a different setup, \citet{dimock18, dimock20} has proved ultraviolet stability of $\uone$ theory coupled to fermions in $d=3$, using Balaban's approach to renormalization.
 This is the theory of quantum electrodynamics in $d=3$.
 A key difference between these works and Theorem~\ref{uonethm} is that it is the first result that obtains a massive field in the scaling limit, in a dimension greater than two.
 All of the above results are either in $d=2$, or obtain a massless field in $d\ge 3$.

 Similarly, Theorem \ref{sutwothm} is the first construction of a massive scaling limit of a non-Abelian lattice Yang--Mills theory in dimensions bigger than two.
 For prior progress on constructions of scaling limits of non-Abelian Yang--Mills theories in $d\ge 3$, see the works of \citet{balaban85, balaban89} and \citet*{magnenetal93}.
 There has been a resurgence of interest in this topic in recent years, with contributions from the probability community.
 An approach to constructing Euclidean Yang--Mills--Higgs theories via rigorous stochastic quantization was initiated by \citet{shen21} and \citet*{chandraetal22, chandraetal22b}.
 For a survey of this rapidly evolving area, see~\cite{chevyrev22}.
 For a different approach based on regularization by Yang--Mills heat flows, see~\citet{gross22} and \citet{caochatterjee21, caochatterjee23}.
 None of these approaches have yet reached their ultimate goal of constructing non-Abelian Euclidean Yang--Mills theories in $d\ge 3$, but the case looks promising.